NandhanGPillai/Gurunandhan_Resume/README.md

 Kerala University, Bachelor of Technology in Electronics and Communication Engineering | June 2013

-Ariston School of Business Studies, MBA in IT Management | September 2015
+Ariston School of Business Studies, MBA in IT Management | June 2018

 ## Interest
 ---